nicusX/flink-sql-local-playground/README.md

 If you encounter `ClassNotFoundException` or `NoClassDefFoundError`:

 1. Check if a SQL connector uber JAR exists for your connector
-2. For missing transitive dependencies, add the parent dependency to `flink-custom-image/pom.xml`
+2. For missing transitive dependencies, add the parent dependency to the version-specific `pom.xml` (e.g., `flink-versions/1.20.3/pom.xml`)
 3. Maven will automatically resolve all required transitive dependencies
-4. Rebuild the image and redeploy
+4. Rebuild the image and redeploy with the appropriate version: `./rebuild-flink-image-and-redeploy.sh --flink-version=1.20.3`

 ---